simonbg123/annualized/README.md

 **Currently supported:** BMO transaction histories from personal banking website.

-**Targeted OS:** Windows, through the .NET framework.
-Plans are being made to port this desktop application to linux through the .NET Core framework.
+**Targeted OS:** Windows (.NET framework 4.7.2).
+Plans are being made to port this desktop application to other OSes through the .NET Core framework.

 ## Main Features